 Credit: Golden Pixels LLC | Shutterstock

-Why have an elevator pitch?
+Why do I need an elevator pitch?

 What's the best way to prepare an elevator pitch?

-Concise – keep the pitch succinct and clear, with as few words as possible.
+- Concise.
+Keep the pitch succinct and clear, with as few words as possible.

-Credible – spell out what makes you qualified to do what you do without using buzzwords like "outside the box" or "synergy."
+- Credible.
+Spell out what makes you qualified to do what you do, without using buzzwords like "outside the box" or "synergy."
 Using credibility-driven words like "certified" will help sell you.

 - To get help crafting your elevator pitch, try this Elevator Pitch Builder developed by Harvard Business School